 - Next ask, "What sound does a chicken make?" and "How does a chicken flap its wings?"
 Next, it is time to put it all together by telling young children to show you their chicken wings and bawk loudly.
 Get them pumped up by bawking loudly.
 This is good stuff kids love that makes learning passing fun.

 - Next say, "Pick up your basketball by its ears."
 I love saying this to children because it engages their imagination something that increases their ability to better retain what they are learning.
 "Do basketball's have ears," I ask.
 Of course they don't but this is a perfect opportunity to talk about hand placement by pointing to the basketball and ask children where the ears would be.
 I say, "The top?"
 "The front?"
 "The bottom?"
 Children know where the ears will be and that is on the side of the basketball and that just so happens to be where they need to hold the basketball when they pass.

-- You should now have young children standing with their hands on the ears of the basketball and elbows in the chicken wing position.
+- You should now have young children standing with their hands on the ears of the basketball and holding the basketball with their chicken wings (i.e. elbows out).
 It is now time to add the step.
-Standing on the baseline with them holding your basketball by the ears and elbows in the chicken wing position, demonstrate how to step with one foot saying, "Step," and "Back."
-Repeat this 10 times (5 left leg, 5 right leg).

 - Halfway through demonstrating the step, begin demonstrating how to extend their chicken wings to simulate the passing motion.
 Step back bringing the basketball back to the chest.

 - Now put it all together in a quick review, "Hands on the ears of the basketball, chicken wings, step, pass."